MahadevanSrinivasan/mahadevansrinivasan.github.io/_posts/2015-10-10-use-openssl-c-library.markdown

 Next, you can follow the instructions from the [Openssl crypto library page](https://www.openssl.org/docs/manmaster/crypto/EVP_EncryptInit.html) to create your C program.
 I have an example program in my [Crytopals](https://github.com/MahadevanSrinivasan/cryptopals/blob/master/s1c7.c)
 Github repository.
-While compiling the program you need to provide the ssl and crypto libraries.
+While linking the program you need to provide the ssl and crypto library names.
 Following command should do it:

 {% highlight bash %}